 They don’t transmit diseases, but they do bite and take blood.
 People can get secondary infections if they scratch their wounds.
 In some people, the itching is unbearable.
 However, a persistent belief about bed bugs is that they thrive only in dirty conditions.
 Bed bugs are not attracted to dirt and grime; they are attracted to warmth, blood and carbon dioxide.
 This means no hotel is truly exempt from a bed bug infestation or the resulting liability, no matter how high-end and reputable.
 Hotel guests around the country are reporting being bitten by bed bugs and are filing claims seeking compensation for insect bites and ruined hotel stays.
 Treating for an infestation can be time-consuming and costly.
 And, because the bed bugs lifecycle shows several stages of development.

-Adult bed bug can live 6-9 months without food.
-Bed bug can withstand a long period of starvation up to 500 days.
-Under laboratory conditions, adult may live up to 4 years.
+The adult bed bug can live 6-9 months without food.
+The bed bug can withstand a long period of starvation up to 500 days.
+Under laboratory conditions, the adult may live up to 4 years.

 Let us consider some news articles:

 JULY 25, 2017, Valley Courier